-Chapter 1 - Ten Things I Want You to Know About Working [While Living] With a Chronic Illness
+I. 10 Things I Want You to Know About Living with a Chronic Illness & Working

-Give this to friends and colleagues whom you believe need a better understanding of what your experience is so they can give you the support you want and need.
+Please share this with friends and colleagues whom you believe need a better understanding of what your experience is so they can give you the support you want and need.

 - 1. For most people, health, like the weather, is relatively unpredictable, and there's an element of luck.
 But living with chronic illness means that I face unpredictable health daily.
 It can change as quickly as the weather, often without warning.
 I find this difficult, constantly challenging, and sometimes demoralizing, but I do my best not to let this get in my way of doing the best job I can. - 2.
-When I have to slow down or not show up because of chronic illness symptoms, it can mean that others have to pick up the pieces to keep things going.
+When I have to slow down or I don't show up because of chronic illness symptoms, it can mean that others have to pick up the pieces to keep things going.
 I understand that this can be frustrating for you.
 It is for me, too.
 Let's just make sure we discuss what I can do to prevent my illness from becoming a burden to anyone. - 3.
 I'm not looking for your pity, or even your sympathy.
 I don't feel sorry for myself, and I don't want you to feel sorry for me, either.
 But I do welcome empathy, such as, "I understand this is tough."
 And once in a while, it's really great to hear your words of encouragement, such as, "You're doing a great job with this."
-(But please only say it if you mean it).
+(But please only say it if you mean it). - 4.
+I know it doesn't seem to make sense, but I can feel terrible and look fine.
+When most people have the flu or even just a cold, they look sick.
+My symptoms, which are sometimes disabling, are usually invisible.
+I know it's hard for others to understand this, especially when I look the same through it all.
+That's why I'm often nervous about what others believe about me and my health.
+It might sound odd, but when I hear, "You look so good," I find myself wondering if you think I'm exaggerating my experience.